RAbeyrathna/T2A2-Game-Library-API/README.md

 2. Open the `'src'` folder in your terminal of choice
 3. Run `python3 -m venv venv`
 4. Run `source venv/bin/activate`
+5. Run `pip3 install -r requirements.txt` to install the required modules
-5. Run `flask db init` to intialise the database and create the tables
+6. Run `flask db init` to intialise the database and create the tables
-6. Run `flask db seed` to get the default seed data for the database
+7. Run `flask db seed` to get the default seed data for the database
-7. Run `flask run` to start the flask server on `http://localhost:8080`
+8. Run `flask run` to start the flask server on `http://localhost:8080`

 ## R1: Problem Identification